iamrasel/lunar-launcher/README.md

 </details>

 ## Screenshots
-As per version 14.
-Click on any image to enlarge it.
+As per version 14, click on any image to enlarge it. \
 To know more, explore and see for yourself.

 <table>
 	<tr>